How to appeal your Anthem / BlueCross BlueShield gender-affirming care denial

 Appeal levels: Internal level 1, internal level 2 (in some plans), then state-administered external review.

-Timing: 180 days for internal appeal; 60-120 days for external review depending on state.
+Carrier timing: 180 days for internal appeal; 60-120 days for external review depending on state.

 What we know about Anthem / BlueCross BlueShield: We track the specific BCBS plan licensee and route the appeal under that licensee's procedural rules, not the parent brand.